ryanslikesocool/UnityFoundation/README.md

 # Unity Foundation
-Access essential data types and collections to define the base layer of functionality for apps and games.
+Essential data types and collections to define the base layer of functionality for apps and games.

 ## NOTICE
 UnityFoundation is not considered production-ready.
 Breaking changes are common and support is limited.
 Use at your own risk.